 New homes created through residential conversions and homes created by changes of use from non-residential land uses should seek to meet or exceed the nationally described residential space standards as far as it is practicable to do so.

 All new homes will be required to be Building Regulations M4(2) 'accessible and adaptable' dwellings.
 Exceptions only where it can be demonstrated that site specific circumstances, in addition to the other requirements for the development, make the proposed development impractical, unachievable or unviable.

 5% of affordable homes on new developments that include 20 or more affordable homes will be required to be Building Regulations M4(3) 'wheelchair user' dwellings, to be provided as Building Regulations M4(3)(a) 'wheelchair adaptable' dwellings unless the Council has identified a need for Building Regulations M4(3)(b) 'wheelchair accessible' dwellings.
-Exceptions only where it can be demonstrated that there is no evidence of need.
+Exceptions only where it can be demonstrated that there is no evidence of need such as rural exception schemes addressing other specific needs.